Welcome to today's edition of the Rush 24-7 podcast.

 So, in addition to everything else, no labels is racist.

-Because the Justice Department, no less, of the regime, has said that black voters in Kinston, North Carolina have to have the word Democrat next to the candidate of the other one.
+No labels is a racist organization because the Justice Department, no less of the regime, has said that black voters in Kinston, North Carolina, have to have the word Democrat next to the candidate of the label.

-They black voters can elect their candidates of choice identified by the department as those who are Democrats and almost exclusively black.
+In fact, black voters can elect their candidates of choice identified by the department as those who are Democrats and almost exclusively black.

-Make sure that they do vote for the Democrat is to make sure that the D is next to the candidate's name.
+And the only way to ensure a fair election, fair to blacks, make sure that they do vote for the Democrat is to make sure that the D is next to the candidate's name.

 Racist, insulting.

-This is what the regime's Justice Department thinks of black voters in North Carolina, that they are so dumb.
+This is what the regime's Justice Department thinks of black voters in North Carolina: that they are so dumb.

 I mean, everybody knows that blacks are going to vote Democrat.